alexander-kastil/angular-basics/labs/L6-reactive-signal-store/readme.md

     </mat-toolbar>
     ```

--   Test your work by running the app with `ng s -o`
+7.  **Run the app:** The application is launched with `ng s -o` to verify the initial setup.

 ### Provide CRUD and loading for food using `@ngrx/signals Signal Store`

--   Next we will use withComputed() to expose count as a store property.
-To do so update food.store.ts.
-To not forget to update the corresponding html template:
+This step builds upon the basic store by adding computed properties and methods for handling CRUD operations.
+It introduces computed signals, and methods for adding, removing, updating, and selecting food items within the store.

+**Details:**

+1.  **Add `withComputed`:** The `withComputed` function is used to expose the `count` of food items as a computed signal in `food.store.ts`.
+The computed signal is derived from the length of the food array within the store.

     ```typescript
     withComputed((store) => ({